3 most bizarre Czech Easter traditions: forget about cute bunnies. Czechs go beyond your wildest fantasies!

 Who writes this?

-My name is Dana.
-I am owner and guide for Prague Behind The Scenes, a small local business focusing on sustainable and responsible tourism in Prague.
-Besides guiding, I also like writing about some less known topics related to Prague or the Czech Republic.
-Today about the craziest Czech Easter traditions and activities.
-Czechs go beyond your wildest fantasies.
-See what’s going on here during Easter.
+My name is Dana, and I am the owner and guide for Prague Behind The Scenes; my local tiny business dedicated to sustainable and responsible tourism in Prague.
+In addition to guiding, I enjoy writing about lesser-known topics related to Prague and the Czech Republic.
+Today, I’m sharing insights on the most bizarre Czech Easter traditions and activities.
+Prepare to be amazed by what Czechs do during this festive time and come to visit us!

 Czech Easter is about celebrating forthcoming spring and a new life.
 What a romantic idea.
 In reality, our way of celebrating the new life is rather cruel.
 But fully legal.